natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-28B.md

 * Fuel starvation happens in negative-G manoeuvres
 * Horrible turn rate that makes you vulnerable to even AIM-9Bs if you do not have countermeasures
 * Low roll rate
-* Extremely inaccurate bomb sight
-* The drogue chute opens at 280 km/h and drops at 200 km/h
 * Absolutely pitiful ammo capacity for NR-23 cannon renders it useless for nearly everything

 == History ==